 (1) You shall only trade when the chances are on your side

-Selling volatility can be a profitable game, but only if you sold a higher volatility than the market realizes later on.
-Comparing realized and current implied volatility gives you an idea if the chances are on your side.
+Selling volatility can be a profitable game, but only if you sold a higher volatility than the market realises later on.
+Comparing realised and current implied volatility gives you an idea if the chances are on your side.

-We already had a look at realized volatility and what the fair price for a straddle might be.
+We already had a look at realised volatility and what the fair price for a straddle might be.
 Have a look at the kvol–fair bet articles.
 These articles present a way to calculate the historically correct price for a straddle.
 Whenever you sell a straddle (to sell volatility), implied volatility should be higher than the fair bet price.
 Only then you will win on a statistical basis.
+Also have a look at the statistics of VIX, to get a clue when a downturn in volatility can be expected.

 VIX and fair bet volatility